 Any parties seeking to develop new photovoltaic projects in Illinois should be aware of the Commission's Part 461 rules (governing installers of utility-scale photovoltaics) and Part 468 rules (governing distributed generation installers) and certification process more generally.
-The definition of "Qualified person"70 may preclude the inclusion of self-installed new photovoltaic projects in the Adjustable Block Program (unless the self-installer meets the "qualified person" definition).

 Through the addition of new Section 1-75(c)(1)(Q)(1) of the Act under P.A.
 102-0662, most new projects supported under the Illinois RPS must also now meet Prevailing Wage Act requirements including, but not limited to, paying the prevailing wage to workers engaged in the construction of new renewable energy facilities.
 Exceptions to these requirements exist for "houses of worship" where aggregated co-located project capacity would not exceed 100 kilowatts and "projects that serve single-family or multi-family residential buildings."
 Section 1-75(c)(1)(G)(iv)(ii) provided an additional exemption for previously-waitlisted Large DG ABP projects in the ABP reopening prior to the publication of this Plan.
 Additional information on the IPA's approach to ensuring Prevailing Wage Act compliance can be found in Chapter 7.